hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 4. Create a [Client ID and Client Secret](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/credentials).

-5. Use the [Create Test User](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0) to get a user ID, password, EORI enrolment and other test details.
+5. Use the [Create Test User API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0) to get a user ID, password, EORI enrolment and other test details.

 6. Apply the ID, password and EORI enrolment to:
    * [Our postman scripts](https://github.com/hmrc/common-transit-convention-traders-postman).
 These were created by us in November 2020 and may not be viable in the future.